-During the passage of the Energy Policy Act of 2005 (P.L.
-109-58, H.R.
-6), NEPA's potential role in delaying certain energy development projects was debated.
+potential role in delaying certain energy development projects was debated.
 It was charged by some Members of Congress that changes to the NEPA implementation process were needed to reduce delays and more efficiently facilitate delivery of needed projects.
 Other Members of Congress argued that delays attributed to the NEPA process may be the result of a variety of factors such as poor implementation of already-existing regulations (either individual agency or CEQ regulations).

 The Energy Policy Act of 2005 includes a variety of provisions that are intended to expedite the process for completing or complying with NEPA's environmental review requirements (for more information about these provisions, see CRS Report RL32873, Key Environmental Issues in the Energy Policy Act of 2005 (P.L.
 109-58, H.R.
-6)).
+6), coordinated by Brent D. Yacobucci).
 In the wake of Hurricanes Katrina and Rita, some Members of Congress have begun to look at additional legislative proposals to expedite NEPA.
 The projects drawing the most attention are those that involve expanding refinery capacity.
 This may include waiving environmental requirements, including NEPA, for siting and permitting new and expanded refineries.
 The first such bill, the "Fuel Supply Improvement Act of 2005" (H.R.
-3836), was introduced by Congressman
+3836), was introduced by Congressman Shadegg on September 20, 2005.
+The bill specifies expedited refinery permitting requirements that would be applicable to refinery repair or reconstruction at an "existing refinery undertaken in the area affected by Hurricane Katrina and undertaken as a result of Hurricane Katrina."